smaremanda/add-in-docs/reference/outlook/1.1/Office.context.md

 ## [Office](Office.md). context

 The Office.context namespace provides shared interfaces that are used by add-ins in all of the Office apps.
 This listing documents only those interfaces that are used by Outlook add-ins.
-For a full listing of the Office.context namespace, see the [documentation on MSDN](https://msdn.microsoft.com/EN-US/library/office/fp161104.aspx).
+For a full listing of the Office.context namespace, see the [Office.context reference in the Shared API](../../shared/office.context.md).

 ##### Requirements